tigergraph/ecosys/demos/guru_scripts/docker_notebook/README.md

 Steps to get TigerGraph Developer + notebook
 =================

-1. To build the docker:
+1. To build the docker download this folder and in it run:

    `docker build --tag tigergraph-notebook:0.1 .`